Aptitude Lease Accounting Engine FAQ

 We have an extensive global client base (e.g. EMEA, Asia-Pac, North America) and over 20 years of experience in providing high-performance finance and accounting applications to support multi-entity, multi-currency, multi-language and complex regulatory accounting requirements

-Our focus and early investment on developing a ‘ground up’ and specific IFRS 16 / ASC 842 accounting engine, rather than a simple extension to lease administration/management (for which there are often multiple and inconsistent systems), coupled with experience, allows us to stand out in the market.
+Our focus and early investment on developing a ‘ground up’ and specific IFRS 16 software / ASC 842 software, rather than a simple extension to lease administration/management (for which there are often multiple and inconsistent systems), coupled with experience, allows us to stand out in the market.

 The Aptitude Lease Accounting Engine is a pre-packaged and purpose-built lease accounting solution, delivering IFRS 16 and ASC 842 compliance and core lease management capabilities for the most complex leasing requirements.
-The solution is flexible, highly configurable and integrates seamlessly with existing systems, finance workflows and surrounding architecture.
+Aptitude’s lease accounting software is flexible, highly configurable and integrates seamlessly with existing systems, finance workflows and surrounding architecture.

 We offer accounting domain expertise that lease management vendors will not be able to provide consistently, if at all.
-In addition, we are significantly larger than most of the lease management vendors and have therefore been able to invest sufficiently in a greater number of resources to support this regulatory accounting requirement, which is in direct contrast to our competitors who may be resource constrained.
+In addition, we are significantly larger than most of the lease management vendors and have therefore been able to invest sufficiently in a greater number of resources to support this regulatory accounting requirement.
+This is in direct contrast to our competitors who may be resource constrained.

 Our Strategic Finance Advisory (SFA) team is composed of former controllers, auditors, and technical accountants.
 This team is responsible for the specification of our accounting solutions and work closely with our partners and customers to validate models and interpretations of the standards we support in line with the regulations globally.